-Architecture has its origin in the satisfaction of the basic needs of the Vers une architecture, Le Corbusier defends the objectivity of the human being.
-Man, faced with the need for shelter and refuge, begins engineer as opposed to the aesthetics of the architect (Fig. 1).
-The to build.
-In the beginning there was nothing, everything was to be engineer better captures and summarizes the concerns that surround done.
-There were no codes of beauty, no pre-established aesthetic this historical moment.
-"Our engineers produce architecture, for they a prioris, only construction, and after the construction a common employ a mathematical calculation which derives from natural law, language based on solving the needs of man with the materials and their works give us the feeling of HARMONY."3 Architecture and conditions of the place where it is built: wood, stone, climate, must be a reflection of the zeitgeist, and not the consequence of topography, etc..
-However, since the first primitive huts appeared, a formal aesthetic, without prejudices, without apriorisms.
-The same the authenticity of the form has evolved, becoming progressively concept is simultaneously established by Mies van der Rohe from his complicated with the canons of beauty, to the point where the norms first manifestos; architecture is neither a theory, nor a speculation, are what dictate the guidelines of beauty, not reason or the logic of nor an aesthetic doctrine, but instead the spatial expression of the construction.
-The norm, embodied in architectural treaties, hides the spirit of the time.
+Vers une architecture, Le Corbusier defends the objectivity of the engineer as opposed to the aesthetics of the architect (Fig. 1).
+The engineer better captures and summarizes the concerns that surround this historical moment.
+"Our engineers produce architecture, for they employ a mathematical calculation which derives from natural law, and their works give us the feeling of HARMONY."3 Architecture must be a reflection of the zeitgeist, and not the consequence of a formal aesthetic, without prejudices, without apriorisms.
+The same concept is simultaneously established by Mies van der Rohe from his first manifestos; architecture is neither a theory, nor a speculation, nor an aesthetic doctrine, but instead the spatial expression of the spirit of the time.
 Mies expressed this bluntly in 1923: "We reject any aesthetic speculation, any doctrine and any formalism.
-Building art truth, and buries authentic architecture.
-Canons, proportions and treaties act as a blindfold over the eyes that is the spatially apprehended will of the epoch.
+Building art is the spatially apprehended will of the epoch.
 Alive.
 Changing.
-New. prevent us from clearly perceiving the reality of the time.
-Des yeux Not the yesterday, not the tomorrow, only the today is formable."4 Precisely for the masters of the Modern Movement -none of whom gui ne voient pas...,1 insists Le Corbusier again and again, in a clear message to the architects of all times.
-However, an architecture full were trained in architecture schools- it is necessary and urgent to of aesthetic prejudices stagnates in its formal evolution, even today, put aside mannerisms and neos, and for architecture to become a only pending the norm.
-We continue to do what Frank Lloyd Wright, useful, socially useful instrument to solve the problem of the new Le Corbusier or Mies van der Rohe did 100 years ago, as if they were man, who, tired of empty formal prejudices, needs to give an archithe new canon of aesthetic correction of our time.
-We copy forms, tectural, logical and rational response to the needs of a changing we ignore attitudes, we dispense with the power of the creative spirit. world, a world that crumbles between wars, destroys homes and Our eyes do not see, they do not want to see, they cannot see...
-As Le devastates cities.
-For the Modern Movement, engineering, together Corbusier said to his architecture students: "To those of you who are with the industrial revolution, provides an opportunity for the renewal subjected to the study of Vignola and the 'three orders of architecof architectural approaches.
-Apriorisms are abandoned, and the gaze ture,' I would like to present architecture's true image."2 is turned towards the forms generated by industry and engineering.
-The Modern Movement erupted from within this panorama at the start Industry eliminates craftsmanship and brings about standardization of the 20th century, once again seeing architecture with eyes that and mass production.
+New.
+Not the yesterday, not the tomorrow, only the today is formable."4 Precisely for the masters of the Modern Movement -none of whom were trained in architecture schools- it is necessary and urgent to put aside mannerisms and neos, and for architecture to become a useful, socially useful instrument to solve the problem of the new man, who, tired of empty formal prejudices, needs to give an architectural, logical and rational response to the needs of a changing world, a world that crumbles between wars, destroys homes and devastates cities.
+For the Modern Movement, engineering, together with the industrial revolution, provides an opportunity for the renewal of architectural approaches.
+Apriorisms are abandoned, and the gaze is turned towards the forms generated by industry and engineering.
+Industry eliminates craftsmanship and brings about standardization and mass production.
 New forms emerge in the world of engineering: